(740) 206-2036 info@proctercenter.org

 Events

-The Farm to Forest Retreat is a two-day event that brings people together during the Season of Creation to discuss and learn more about gardens and woodlands.
-Not only are there teaching moments about the technical implementation of things like composting and gardening, but also contemplation about the church’s involvement in combating climate change, increasing peoples’ connection to nature, and igniting the eco-spirit!
+Fall 2023, Farm to Forest Retreat was a two-day event that brought people together during the Season of Creation to discuss and learn more about gardens and woodlands.
+Not only were there teaching moments about the technical implementation of things like composting and gardening, but also contemplation about the church’s involvement in combating climate change, increasing peoples’ connection to nature, and igniting the eco-spirit!

-This year, Speakers will join us from Washington, Kentucky, and all over Ohio to share their experiences and knowledge with the Dioceses of Southern Ohio and the local communities.
-Learn more and see the full itinerary at www.proctercenter.org/farmtoforestweekend.
-We hope you will join us!
+Speakers joined us from Washington, Kentucky, and all over Ohio to share their experiences and knowledge with the Dioceses of Southern Ohio and the local communities.
+Learn more and see last years full itinerary at www.proctercenter.org/farmtoforestweekend.
+We hope you will join us for this year’s Farm to Forest event on September 3-5, 2024!

 Individual Experiences